 The Scheme will operate for a period of 10 years (applications are only accepted for 9 years).

-Whilst we applaud the scheme, victims should seek legal advice prior to making a claim, as it does have its limitations:
+Whilst we applaud the scheme, victims of institutional abuse should seek legal advice prior to making a claim, as it does have its limitations:

 - It is a statutory scheme and as such can be changed or abolished at any time by another Act of Parliament.